alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 permalink: /2014/11/activity-transitions-android-lollipop-part1.html
 ---

-(**TODO: write better intro... this is a multi-part blog post**) Before we dive into the new Activity Transition APIs, it helps to have a high-level understanding of the Transitions framework on which they depend.
+(**TODO: write intro... this is a multi-part blog post**)

+(**TODO: mention that this post will talk about activity transitions... but that most of this stuff also applies to fragments as well. fragment transitions will be summarized at the bottom of the post?**)

 <!--more-->